 She paused for a moment in the doorway, reveling in the sight of her granddaughter tending the hearth.
-Elanore had exchanged her heavy woolen dress for a light frock that she had likely uncovered amongst her mother’s old things.
+Elanore had exchanged her heavy woolen dress for a light frock that she had likely discovered among her mother’s old things.
 As the soft glow of the fire illuminated her granddaughter’s brow, the dancing light cast an illusion.
 Adele Winchester saw her daughter Evelyn standing there, young and happy, tending that same fire.
 In this vision, Mr. Winchester was there behind her, seated at the table and drinking his tea.

-“Elanore,” the lady made a displeased face as she looked at the mess of broken meats sitting neglected on the counter behind the girl.
+“Elanore.”
+The lady made a displeased face as she looked at the mess of broken meats sitting neglected on the counter behind the girl.
 “Are you making dessert before dinner?”

 “Why, of course,” Elanore’s eyes were alight with merriment as she turned to embrace her grandmother.
-“These apples can not last forever, and I’m determined to find a quick way to help you regain the weight you’ve lost.
+“These apples cannot last forever, and I’m determined to find a quick way to help you regain the weight you’ve lost.
 What better way to conquer your illness through a full sized apple pie?”

 The sprite did not care much for being scolded.
 She laughed instead, and took her grandmother’s hands in her own.
 Adele’s weathered hands held Elanore’s in her own, savoring the warmth and strength they offered.

 Elanore led her to a comfortable chair near the hearth.
 “It may look like a mess, but I promise you, that all will be done as it ought to be.”
-Elanore turned quick, bright eyes upon the chaos of the kitchen, not seeing the mess, but only the potential of the ingredients she had lain about in various places.
+Elanore turned quick, bright eyes upon the chaos of the kitchen, not seeing the mess but only the potential of the ingredients she had lain about in various places.
 With a cheerful optimism reminiscent of Elanore’s grandfather, the girl continued.
 “Please forgive such extravagance.
 With the delay in arriving here, I’m afraid a pie was the best way to use them.
 And come spring, though, we’ll be able to find more fruit.”

 Her grandmother stared out the small window in the kitchen.
-“It will be quite a while before it becomes spring here, Elanore.
+“It will be a long while before it becomes spring here, Elanore.
 In the meantime, the winters here are harsh and fresh fruit from the south will be hard to come by, particularly the longer the coach remains out of commission.
-The deliveries have been less frequent this past year with so many families turning southward and the demand for goods dropping here.
-And now with the snow falling so often, it’s delaying things even more–“
+The deliveries have been less frequent this past year with so many families turning southward and the demand for goods dropping.
+And now with the snow falling so often, it’s delaying things even more–”

 The small lift of Elanore’s chin told the lady that she hadn’t even considered all of this before she had started baking.
 Mrs. Winchester sighed.
 Scolding Elanore for something she didn’t know was pointless.
-She would have to make sure, however, that both she and Edmund addressed this lack of knowledge about the northerner’s way of life much more thoroughly.
+She would have to make sure, however, that both she and Edmund addressed this lack of knowledge about the northern way of life much more thoroughly.

-“I’m sorry,” Elanore wiped her hands on her apron and knelt before her grandmother.
+“I’m sorry.”
+Elanore wiped her hands on her apron and knelt before her grandmother.
 “I didn’t think about how these might have been shared.
 All I’ve been thinking about is how to take care of you once we heard Miss Offet had left her position and was no longer staying with you.
 During the long journey here, it was all I could do but think about baking for you, for it’s the one thing I can do without making a laughingstock of myself.”
 Elanore looked ruefully at the rest of dinner she was preparing.
 The girl, as energetic as she was, lacked the skill of her mother when it came to cooking.
-“But I’ll improve quickly if I keep practicing and once the rest of the boxes arrive, we’ll have more to distribute—“
+“But I’ll improve quickly if I keep practicing and once the rest of the boxes arrive, we’ll have more to distribute—”

 “Darling,” Mrs. Winchester took Elanore’s face in her hands.
 She could tell that Elanore’s thoughts were running away already.
 “Miss Offet may have left.
 But you and your parents should not worry so much.
 There have been many good people in this town who have helped me when it was needed.
 Edmund and his family have been angels, as has the innkeeper.
 Do not worry about learning what you’re not inclined to do.”

-“It’s not for myself that I’m worried,” the old woman let Elanore go back to her work and gently began to rock her chair.
+“It’s not for myself that I’m worried.”
+The old woman let Elanore go back to her work and gently began to rock her chair.
 “It’s the families that are newer to this place, that don’t know its peculiarities.
 They find the winters tough, and this one is already worse than anything I’ve known.
-And the king and his magistrates have taken no notice of these towns—“
+And the king and his magistrates have taken no notice of these towns—”